brodyking/Openchan/README.md

 _" A modern take on imageboard software."_

+> [!NOTE]
+> If you are looking for the classic, no database version, you can find it in
+> the v1 branch.

 Openchan is a **simple** and **lightweight**, imageboard software with a focus on modern techonologies.
 This project utilizes javascript for all frontend rendering, and PHP for the backend API.
 This projects small codebase and few